BurhanH/Automaton-v20/README.md

 ```

 ## The concept
-The main reason was to understand how to use [REST assured](http://rest-assured.io/) to test and verify REST API.
-For target service, I used one of [my project](https://github.com/BurhanH/api-app-3) which is living on [https://api-flask-baur.herokuapp.com](https://api-flask-baur.herokuapp.com).
+The main reason was to understand how to use [REST assured](http://rest-assured.io/) to test and verify a REST API.
+For a target service, I used one of [my projects](https://github.com/BurhanH/api-app-3) which is living on [https://api-flask-baur.herokuapp.com](https://api-flask-baur.herokuapp.com).
 It's a simple REST API service to get popular quotes.

 ## Tests
 [Tests](https://github.com/BurhanH/Automaton-v20/blob/master/src/test/java/restapitests/RestApiTests%2Cjava) are pretty straight.
 Each test verifies specific functionality like: get a quote, get a random quote, try to get a quote that doesn't exist, try to create a quote if a quote number already exists, edit a quote, create a quote, delete a quote.